ZachBeta/neural_rps/cpp_implementation/README.md

 - A neural network that learns from experience
 - A PPO agent that optimizes the neural network's policy
 - Visualization of training progress and game state

+## Performance Comparison

+Compared to other implementations in this repository:
+- Faster training than the legacy C++ implementation
+- More memory efficient than the legacy implementation
+- Slightly slower than the Go implementation

+For a detailed comparison with other implementations, see [rps_model_comparison_report.md](../rps_model_comparison_report.md).

 ## Implementation Note